kiedtl/website/src/content/blog/hare.md

 <ddevault> functional programming can never succeed as a systems programming
            paradigm
   <kiedtl> I'd like to prove you wrong :)
-<ddevault> it obsfucates too much of what's going on from the programmer
+<ddevault> it obfuscates too much of what's going on from the programmer
 <ddevault> no
   <kiedtl> I think it makes it clearer and more concise, but that's my
            opinion :)